A Generalized Variable Importance Metric and Estimator for Black Box Machine Learning Models: Methods

 To create a model agnostic estimation technique for the GVIM, we followed a similar approach as was defined by \citet{breiman2001random} and \citet{fisher2019all}.
 We assume that we have a finite dataset with $n$ independent observations and $p$ predictors.
 The causal parameters are generally estimated using all the observations in the sample dataset.
-This method works fine for parametric models or TMLE given that the sample size is sufficiently large.
+This method is appropriate for parametric models or TMLE given that the sample size is sufficiently large.
 However, it has been well established that the in-sample prediction errors or prediction errors based on training sets are an underestimation of the true error\citep{efron1997improvements,tibshirani1993introduction}. \citet{rinaldo2019bootstrapping} discussed the trade-off between prediction accuracy and inference.
 It was elucidated that splitting increases the accuracy and robustness of inference but can decrease the accuracy of the predictions.
-Bagging\citep{breiman1996bagging} works great for Random Forests, however, can produce unstable predictions when applied to other machine learning models\citep{buhlmann2002analyzing}.
+While Bagging\citep{breiman1996bagging} is effective for Random Forests, however, can produce unstable predictions when applied to other machine learning models\citep{buhlmann2002analyzing}.
 Thus, we decided to use subbagging (subsample aggregation) as described by \citet{buhlmann2002analyzing} .
 Furthermore it is crucial to know the behavior of such metric when the model is mis-specified.
 For example the relationship with predictors and the outcome could be non-linear and non additive, but to better explain the model a researcher may end up fitting an additive and/or linear model.
 In such case of model mis-specification the permutation based importance metric may not show the true importance of a predictor and provide a biased estimate of the GVIM.
 All the studies conducted so far have focused on fitting the true model or a predefined model.
 Our aim in this study is to investigate on various additive and non-additive models to evaluate how the model mis-specification can affect the estimation of GVIM.
-Based on a rectangular dataset the algorithm that we propose in this study is as following: